vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/harbor-gs.md

 - **About 30 minutes**:  It could take more time than that; it will depend on how long the Let’s Encrypt servers take to issue certificates.
 But in most of my testing for writing this post, it took about 30 minutes.

-- *Optional - buy a domain name*: You can use `.xip.io` addresses to avoid needing to buy a domain.
+- *Optional - buy a domain name*: You can use `.xip.io` (a [service](http://xip.io) that provides dynamic DNS based on IP address) addresses to avoid needing to buy a domain.
 Otherwise you will need a domain name that you control in order to configure DNS.
 This guide uses a Google-managed domain and DNS zone, but instructions can be modified for other providers.

 ## Prepare the Environment